Back

 Getting your CAS and visa issues sorted

-Alongside the ‘Conformation of Place’, you’ll also receive a ‘Confirmation of Acceptance for Studies’ (CAS) number from us, which you will need in order to apply for your visa.
-There’s a handy step by step guide to help you through the process, here.
+Alongside the ‘Conformation of Place’, you’ll also receive a ‘Confirmation of Acceptance for Studies’ (CAS) number from us, which you will need to apply for your visa.
+There’s a handy step-by-step visa support guide to help you through the process.

 Top tips for late visa applications